R1daM/-ELK_Docker-compose_setup/README.md

 # read this first :
-    start with configuring the elasticsearch container first ! after that do changes on kibana.yml file on kibana container using vi editor ! that's all .
+    start with configuring the elasticsearch container first ! after that do changes to kibana.yml file on kibana container using the vi editor ! that's all .